-When it comes to short hikes, fast hikes, and summer hillwalking, some lightweight hiking boots or shoes might serve your purposes better than your heavier hiking boots.
+When it comes to short hikes, fast hikes, and summer hillwalking, some lightweight walking boots or shoes might serve your purposes better than your heavier hiking boots.

 Some tougher and more supportive trail running shoes can also be used as lightweight hiking shoes.
 But mid-height, low-weight boots can offer a good balance between weight and support.

-Hoka Anacapa Breeze Mid – Best for comfort
+Best for comfort: Hoka Anacapa Breeze Mid - View at hoka.com

-You rightly assume with walking boots you get durability or lightness.
+You rightly assume that with walking boots, you get durability or lightness.
 This boot shows we no

 - Deceptively tough